docker/docs/_vendor/github.com/moby/buildkit/frontend/dockerfile/docs/reference.md

 > using string interpolation (e.g. `LABEL example="foo-$ENV_VAR"`), single
 > quotes will take the string as is without unpacking the variable's value.

-Labels included in base or parent images (images in the `FROM` line) are inherited by your image.
+Labels included in base images (images in the `FROM` line) are inherited by your image.
 If a label already exists but with a different value, the most-recently-applied value overrides any previously-set value.

 To view an image's labels, use the `docker image inspect` command.
 You can use the `--format` option to show just the labels;